helyo-world/helyo.world/_drafts/howto-contribute-oss-with-git.md

 # These lines can be re-ordered; they are executed from top to bottom.
 ```

 For now the rebase is set up to pick (use) your two commits.
 What we want is to meld the second into the first and change the title of the resulting commit.
-Do achieve this simply edit the first 2 lines as:
+To achieve this, simply edit the first 2 lines as:
 ```
 reword 2d51466 ebarault was here fixup 431c425 adding more wonderful content
 ```

-**Note**: using fixup or squash is entirely up to you whether you want to keep some info from the melded commits in the resulting one.
+**Note**: you can use either fixup or squash.
+It is entirely up to you, depending on whether you want to keep some info from the melded commits in the resulting one.

 Now save the file and quit.
-Git will now open again the editor, this time to allow you rewording the commit message:
+Git will now reopen the editor, this time to let you reword the commit message:

 ```
 An awesome new feature